Matteo Waem: Early years

-Waem grew up in Merksem, a suburb of Antwerp, and took his first steps in football at the age of five at Seja, a regional football club.
+Matteo Waem, who is of Belgian and Italian parentage, grew up in Merksem, a suburb of Antwerp.
+He took his first steps in football at the age of five at Seja, a regional football club.
 At the age of six he joined the Royal Antwerp academy, where he played until 2020.
 During this period, he also had a short stint at Westerlo for a year before resuming his career at Antwerp.
 During the 2019–20 season, he was on a trial practice at English EFL Championship club Birmingham City and succeeded in convincing them to a transfer.
 Due to external factors, however, the deal fell through.

 MVV

 In June 2020, Waem signed with Dutch Eerste Divisie club MVV.
 He made his professional debut on 5 September 2020 in a 7–1 home loss to Cambuur, replacing Koen Kostons in the 84th minute.

 Waem was appointed team captain of MVV ahead of the 2022–23 season.
+He scored his first professional goal on 5 February 2023, opening the score in the derby against Roda JC, which MVV lost 2–1.

+ADO Den Haag

+On 13 July 2023, ADO Den Haag announced the signing of Waem on a three-year contract.